 My first hospital stay

 I spent a total of four days in the hospital.
 The right side of my face was paralyzed.
 My speech got worse and I was slurring/studdering every other word.
-I couldn’t swallow without tilting my head down and forcing the food down.
+I couldn’t swallow without tilting my head down.
 I couldn’t write my name or pick up small objects.
 Texting was difficult.
 I was zoning out and having a hard time reading.
 I couldn’t put on makeup and brushing my teeth was a challenge.
 It was very scary, but I knew I had no control over the situation and just had to let go.
 I knew that my symptoms would likely improve over time, but I had no idea how long it would take or if I would have any permanent side effects as a result.

 At this point, I was more concerned about getting an answer as to why this happened to me in the first place.
 I think I was a little delusional and still in shock because when my boss came to visit me in the hospital on Thursday I told her I would be back to work on Monday and not to worry!
-I really wanted to pretend this wasn’t happening.
+I really wanted to pretend like this wasn’t happening.